We Need Your Support!

-- Candidates for the unit of the Evzones need to be extremely disciplined, to have displayed extraordinary will during the month-long training and to meet a height requirement of 1.9 meters
+- Candidates for the unit of the Evzones need to be extremely disciplined, have displayed extraordinary will during the month-long training, and meet a height requirement of 1.9 meters.

 - While on duty, the Evzones are prohibited from interacting with anyone.
-They are always accompanied by a common soldier.
+A common soldier always accompanies them.
 If it’s crucial to communicate, the Evzones will hit the butt of their gun to the ground.
-The soldier will then answer questions and the Evzones will blink once for yes or twice for no
+The soldier will then answer questions, and the Evzones will blink once for yes or twice for no.

 - The writings that you’ll see over the Tomb of the Unknown Soldier are actually excerpts from the “Pericles’s Funeral Oration”

-- The tsarouchia shoes are held together by 60 nails, making each one weigh around 3,5 kilos
+- The tsarouchia shoes are held together by 60 nails, each weighing around 3,5 kilos.

 - The Evzones always work in pairs.
 Upon acceptance to the presidential guard, each soldier is assigned with a “brother”.
-If one of the two is unable to perform their duty, the other one will also be excluded
+If one of the two cannot perform their duty, the other one will also be excluded.

 - It takes about 1 hour for the Evzones to get dressed every day with the help of their “brothers”

 - There is absolutely no financial reward for joining the unit of the Evzones.
 They are paid the same as regular army conscripts, which is around 8 euros a month.